Team Avalor (Elena | Esteban) | Civilians | Outsiders | Villains

 The new Royal Wizard and one of Elena's friends.
 His grandfather was the wizard who helped protect the royal family from being wiped out by Shuriki 41 years ago.

 - Almighty Janitor: He's still an apprentice, but he's one of the most powerful wizards in the kingdom.
+By the end, he officially graduates to master wizard.

 - Badass Bookworm: He's a self-taught wizard with a vast amount of knowledge in his trade, and while he's not the most athletic sort, he makes up for it with spells that boost his mobility.
 In a magical duel, he's nothing to sneeze at, being able to defeat a vastly more experienced wizard twice.